 - Dynamic Link Aggregates-Policies can be used to prioritize dynamic link aggregation groups.
-For details, see Chapter 7, "Configuring Dynamic Link Aggregation." - 802.10-Tagged ports are always untrusted by default.
-For information about configuring ports with 802.1Q, see Chapter 4, "Configuring VLANs."

-- LDAP Policy Management-Policies can also be configured through the PolicyView application and stored on an attached LDAP server.
+For details, see Chapter 8, "Configuring Dynamic Link Aggregation." - 802.1Q-Tagged ports are always untrusted by default.
+For information about configuring ports with 802.1Q, see Chapter 4, "Configuring VLANs." - LDAP Policy Management-Policies can also be configured through the PolicyView application and stored on an attached LDAP server.
 LDAP policies can only be modified through PolicyView.
-For information about setting up a policy server and managing LDAP policies, see Chapter 22, "Managing Policy Servers." - VLAN Stacking Ethernet Service-VLAN Stacking ports are always trusted and default classification is set to 802.1p.
+For information about setting up a policy server and managing LDAP policies, see Chapter 24, "Managing Policy Servers." - VLAN Stacking Ethernet Service-VLAN Stacking ports are always trusted and default classification is set to 802.1p.
 QoS policy conditions to match the inner VLAN tag and inner 802.1p tag are available for classifying customer information contained in VLAN Stacking frames.
-For information about VLAN Stacking see Chapter 27, "Configuring VLAN Stacking."
+For information about VLAN Stacking see Chapter 30, "Configuring VLAN Stacking." - User Network Profiles-The Universal Network Profile (UNP) feature provides the ability to assign a list of QoS policy rules to a profile.
+The rules contained in the list are applied to any device that is assigned to the UNP.
+For more information about policy lists, see "Policy Lists" on page 23-28 and Chapter 25, "Configuring Universal Network Profiles."